Police brutality by country: Iraq

+Israel

 India

-During India's independence struggle, protestors and activists were subject to Lathi charges and shootings.
-One such incident is recalled as the Jallianwala Bagh massacre, where a crowd gathered to protest the Rowlatt act were indiscriminately fired at, on the orders of a British Officer, General Dyer with 200 casualties.
+During India's independence struggle, protesters and activists were subject to Lathi charges and shootings.
+One such incident is recalled as the Jallianwala Bagh massacre, where a crowd gathered to protest the Rowlatt act were indiscriminately fired at, on the orders of a British Officer, General Dyer with officially reported 379 casualties.

 During the emergency of 1975-1977, several cases of Police Brutality were recorded, including the Rajan case on 31 March 1976.

 On 23 January 2017, a pro-jallikattu silent protest in Tamil Nadu turned violent.
 The National Human Rights Commission consolidated reports that the police used violent methods without prior warning, including beatings and damaging private property, to disperse protesters in Chennai.
 There were widespread social media reports of police setting vehicles on fire.
 On 15 December 2019 police authorities baton-charged students who were protesting against the controversial Citizenship Amendment Act at University Library of Jamia Milia University, New Delhi.
 The Lathi Charge is very well known in India for excessive use of force done by police during mass protests or riots.

 Indonesia

 Islamic extremists in Indonesia have been targeted by police as terrorists in the country.
 In many cases, they are either captured or killed.
 There are cases of police corruption involving hidden bank accounts and retaliation against journalists investigating these claims; one example occurred in June 2012 when Indonesian magazine Tempo had journalist activists beaten by police.
 Separately, on 31 August 2013 police officers in Central Sulawesi province fired into a crowd of people protesting the death of a local man in police custody; five people were killed and 34 injured.
 The police's history of violence goes back to the military-backed Suharto regime (1967–1998) when Suharto seized power during an alleged coup and instituted an anti-Communist purge.

 Criminal investigations into human rights violations by the police are rare, punishments are light, and Indonesia has no independent national body to deal effectively with public complaints.
 Amnesty International has called on Indonesia to review police tactics during arrests and public order policing to ensure that they meet international standards.

+Since 2020, there are more recorded cases of police brutality in Indonesia.
+The most notable current events of police brutalities was the murder of Nofriansyah Yosua Hutabarat ordered by Inspector General Ferdy Sambo and the Kanjuruhan Stadium disaster that killed total 135 people both happened in 2022.
+In November 2024, a local vocational school student Gamma Rizkynata Oktafandy was killed in Semarang after his motorcycle crashed into an off duty police officer motorcycle, the Police chief framed Gamma to be part of the gang and participated in a brawl, his statement were later denied by witnesses.
+In August 2025, two motorcycle taxi riders, Affan Kurniawan and Umar Amarudin, were deliberately hit by a police armored vehicle during the August 2025 Indonesian protests, in which Kurniawan lost his life, while Amarudin received several fatal injuries.